Alicia-Sheng/InfoApp/README.md

 # InfoApp

-An app which collects the users' information.
+An app which collects the users' information and prints out the summary.

 ## Table of Contents